Russia says it flew first long-range air patrol with China in Asia-Pacific region

 The ministry made the statement after South Korea accused a Russian military aircraft of violating its air space earlier on Tuesday and fired warning shots at it in an incident that also involved Chinese planes.

-The Russian defense ministry said that Russia and China’s air forces had not violated the air space of any other countries however.

-Reporting by Maria Kiselyova; writing by Tom Balmforth; editing by Andrew Osborn
+The Russian defence ministry said that Russia and China’s air forces had not violated the air space of any other countries however.
+(Reporting by Maria Kiselyova; writing by Tom Balmforth; editing by Andrew Osborn)